wagonhelm/Deep-Policy-Gradient/README.md

 This repository has the code from my O'Reilly article 'Reinforcement Learning w/ TensorFlow' published on.

-This code contains tools for implementing the reinforcement learning algorthing REINFORCE TensorFlow and a convolutional Neural Network
+This code contains tools for implementing the reinforcement learning algorthing REINFORCE using TensorFlow and a convolutional Neural Network

 ## Required Packages
 * [TensorFlow v1.3](http://www.tensorflow.org/)